 It’s quite common to hear the claim “Humans only use 10 percent of their brains“.
-Most recently, the claim was made in the movie Limitless and most recently, in the movie Lucy starring Scarlett Johansson.
-The claim is intriguing because it makes one wonder what would be possible if you could access or use all of it.
+The claim was made in the movie Limitless and most recently, in the movie Lucy starring Scarlett Johansson.
+The claim is intriguing because it makes one wonder what would be possible if you could access or use all of your brain.
 But is the claim actually true?
 Do you really only use 10% of your brain?

 In relation to the rest of the body, the brain is a small organ, accounting for 2% of the total weight.
 At the same time, the brain requires 20% of the blood flow of the heart and an equal amount of available oxygen.
 From an evolutionary point of view, it’s not plausible that such a demanding organ would only work at 10 percent of its efficiency.

 In addition, when we measure the brain’s activity using a wide variety of tests (from EEG to fMRI), there isn’t a single area that does not ‘light up’.
 Those tests strongly suggest that we use all of our brain.

 The belief that we use only a small part of our brain is unclear.
 Some believe the roots of the myth began during debates in the early 1800s.
 The debate was between those who believed that brain function could be localized to particular regions of the brain and those who believed that the brain acted as a whole.